 Published at 2021, July 12th

 Why Is It Important To Reduce Food Waste?
+Because of the Nutrients Cycle

 On the other hand, 41 million people in over 40 countries are facing emergency levels of hunger today.
-9.9% of all people are estimated to have been undernourished in 2020 (up from 8.4% in 2019) and +2.3 billion people (or 30% of the global population) lacked year-round access to adequate food.
+9.9% of all people are estimated to have been undernourished in 2020 (up from 8.4% in 2019) and +2.3 billion people (or 30% of the global population) lack year-round access to adequate food.

 As the World Food Programme puts it: “Global hunger isn’t about a lack of food.
 Right now, the world produces enough food to nourish every man, woman, and child on the planet.”